Krauss-Maffei ML 4000

-The Krauss-Maffei ML 4000 is a road switcher diesel-hydraulic locomotive, built between 1961 and 1969 by German manufacturer Krauss-Maffei in Munich, Germany.
+The Krauss-Maffei ML 4000 is a diesel–hydraulic locomotive, built between 1961 and 1969 by German manufacturer Krauss-Maffei in Munich, Germany.
 It generated 3540 hp from two Maybach V16 engines.
-37 examples were built for two North American railroads and one South American railroad.
+37 examples were built in total, for two North American railroads and one South American railroad.
+They had a short service life and the US examples were withdrawn in 1967–1968.

 History

-In 1959, General Motors’ Electro-Motive Division (EMD) rebuilt nine of its GP9 locomotives for the Union Pacific Railroad with pre-production examples of a new turbo-supercharging system that would raise the locomotives’ horsepower to 2000.
+In 1959, General Motors' Electro-Motive Division (EMD) rebuilt nine of its GP9 locomotives for the Union Pacific Railroad with pre-production examples of a new turbo-supercharging system that would raise the locomotives' horsepower to 2000.
 This soon evolved into the GP20.
-This supplemented the UP's fleet of powerful GTEL locomotives, the most recent batch of which could output 8500 horsepower.
+This supplemented the UP's fleet of powerful gas turbine GTEL locomotives, the most recent batch of which could output 8500 horsepower.

 The Southern Pacific Railroad (who served much of the same territory as UP, a rival) took this into account, as business for SP was growing rapidly.
-Freight trains were getting longer and heavier, and SP had to use up to nearly 10 locomotives to power long-distance freight trains.
+Freight trains were getting longer and heavier, and SP had to use up to 10 locomotives to power long-distance freight trains.
 SP's main workhorses at the time were EMD F7s and GP9s.
-Although SP had a small fleet of 2400 hp H-24-66 "Train Master" locomotives manufactured by Fairbanks-Morse, SP found that they were not suitable for freight service and were relegated to the San Francisco Bay Area's Peninsula Commutes.
+Although SP had a small fleet of 2400 hp H-24-66 Train Master locomotives manufactured by Fairbanks-Morse, SP found that they were not suitable for freight service and were relegated to the San Francisco Bay Area's Peninsula Commutes.

-After much research, the Southern Pacific saw using many diesel electric locomotives with continual high-stress on the traction motors wore out the electrical equipment.
-SP decided to experiment with diesel-hydraulic locomotives and stunned the railroading industry by purchasing three 3540 hp ML-4000 type locomotives from German manufacturer Krauss-Maffei.
+After much research, the Southern Pacific found that using many diesel–electric locomotives with continual high stress on the traction motors wore out the electrical equipment.
+SP decided to experiment with diesel–hydraulic locomotives and stunned the railroad industry by purchasing three 3540 hp ML-4000 type locomotives from German manufacturer Krauss-Maffei.
 Delivered by ship and unloaded at the Port of Houston, Texas, on October 31, 1961, they featured two Maybach V16 1770 hp diesel engines and Voith transmissions.
 The Denver and Rio Grande Western Railroad also ordered three units, but found them unsuitable in mountain service, and they were sold to the SP in early 1964.
 Upon arrival, a special track was set up at the locomotive shops in Roseville, California, just for servicing the ML-4000s.

-The first order of the ML-4000s are referred to as “cab units,” given that they have a fully enclosed car body, similar to that of the EMD F-unit.
+The first order of the ML-4000s are referred to as cab units, given that they have a fully enclosed car body, similar to that of the EMD F-unit.
 Following extensive testing SP returned to Krauss-Maffei for an additional fifteen units.
 Delivered in 1964, they featured the same engines and transmissions but looked very different on the outside.
-These are referred to as “hood units” because of their hood type bodies.
+These are referred to as hood units because of their hood type bodies.

 SP found the ML-4000s unsatisfactory in service over the Sierra Nevada mountain range, so they were relegated to service in flat territory throughout California, often paired with F7s or GP9s.
 The locomotives were fairly reliable, with only one recorded failure.
-Upon ordering the second batch of ML-4000s, SP also purchased three DH643 diesel-hydraulic locomotives from Alco.
+Upon ordering the second batch of ML-4000s, SP also purchased three DH643 diesel–hydraulic locomotives from Alco.